simonec73/threatsmanager/Sources/README.md

 ## How to use

-The Threats Manager Platform core libraries are all available as NuGet packages.
+The Threats Manager Platform Core libraries are all available as NuGet packages.

 - ThreatsManager.Interfaces (<https://www.nuget.org/packages/ThreatsManager.Interfaces/>)
 - ThreatsManager.Utilities (<https://www.nuget.org/packages/ThreatsManager.Utilities/>)